 You can check if you are already on a blacklist by using the MXToolbox tool here.

-You do NOT want to have your cold emails be classified as spam and have your emails reside along these above in the spam folder while your domain is on a blacklist.
+You do NOT want to have your cold emails classified as spam and have your emails reside in the spam folder while your domain is on a blacklist.

 The more of these best practices you follow, the less likely your email will be seen as spam.